Vivint Frequently Asked Questions

 Can I take Vivint with me to a new home?

 Vivint offers several options if you’re moving to a new home.
 You can set up a new contract and get all new equipment at your new place by removing your old equipment yourself.
 If you like your current equipment, you can take everything with you except for the starter equipment.
-Any device you can’t take with you, Vivint replaces at an additional charge of $129.
+Removing the equipment from your old home costs $149 and reinstalling it costs another $149 for a total moving fee of $298 unless you do it yourself.

 -